vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 373 commits since the previous release, including 171 fixes.
+More than 379 commits since the previous release, including 175 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Tue Dec  7 02:11:58 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Wed Dec  8 02:09:38 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER